jshoyer/jshoyer.github.io-previous/_posts/2014-10-27-canonicalization.markdown

 but I don't quite understand the Handle System or what exactly google does.

+I wonder if the author coined the word 'canonicalization'.
+Seems like the old 'canonization' would have worked fine.
+Sounds more dignified, less technical.

 One of my two publications has the word 'canonical' in the title.
 Maybe not the most informative word for nonexperts.
 Someday the protein I spent so much time purifying and cooking will